Learn of Christ

 Genesis 21:5-8

-5And Abraham was an hundred years old when his son Isaac was born unto him.
-6And Sarah said, God hath made me to laugh; so that all that hear will laugh with me.
+5And Abraham was an hundred years old, when his son Isaac was born unto him.
+6And Sarah said, God hath made me to laugh, so that all that hear will laugh with me.
 7And she said, Who would have said unto Abraham, that Sarah should have given children suck? for I have born him a son in his old age.
 8And the child grew, and was weaned: and Abraham made a great feast the same day that Isaac was weaned.

 The chapter opens with the simplest sentence in Scripture: “The LORD visited Sarah as he had said.”
 Every verse up to this point has been God saying it, Abram doubting, Abram trying to help God out, Abram growing old.
 Now the text turns a corner: and the LORD did.
 The promise kept.
 The son born when Sarah was too old to conceive, when Abraham was a hundred.
-The waiting is over12.
+The waiting is over.

 Christ Connection - The Joy of the Impossible

 Sarah laughs at the promise; Isaac is born.
 Paul later tells the story of two sons - one born of flesh, one born of promise - and applies it to the old covenant and the new (Gal.
 4:21-31).
 Isaac is the son of laughter, the son of what God alone could do.
 He is the type of everyone the gospel is for: those who have waited past the age of trying, who have given up on themselves, and who discover that God was never waiting for them to deserve it.
-The laughter of Sarah is the laughter of the redeemed: “Blessed is the people that know the joyful sound” (Ps.
-89:15).

 Every promise you have waited for - every delayed answer, every "no, not yet, not in the way you planned" - is an Isaac waiting to be born.
 The time when God shows up and does what you stopped believing He would do.
 If you are in the long wait, Sarah's laughter is a promise that it has an ending.
 If you are looking back on a prayer God finally answered, that laughter is yours too.